Help the horse that interferes and forges

 - Your horse’s personality – does he like to scare you with his amazing feats of twisty shenanigans in the paddock?

-- The footing your horse is exercised on, and the footing he lives on - Soft muddy footing can interfere with him picking up his feet, and super hard footing can make him lame and sore.
+- The footing your horse is exercised on, and the footing he lives on can influence interference and forging.
+Soft muddy footing can interfere with him picking up his feet, and super hard footing can make him lame and sore.
 Uneven footing can cause him to trip and interfere.

-- Medical issues - mechanical problems (think string halt) and neurological issues all contribute to the tendency to interfere.
+- Medical issues – mechanical problems like stringhalt and neurological issues all contribute to the tendency to interfere.

-After you, the Vet, and the Farrier have some ideas of what the underlying issues are, you can simply modify your horse’s tack up process a bit to help prevent horrible interference injuries.
+- After your horse’s team have some ideas of what the underlying issues are, you can simply modify your horse’s tack-up process a bit to help prevent horrible interference injuries.

 - Bell boots – protect heel bulbs and the back of shoes on the front legs.